-- Ensure that Wi-Fi mode is enabled.
-There should be a little indicator in status panel where other icons are located such as battery charge status, cellular signal level, current time and some notifications.
+- Ensure that the Wi-Fi mode is enabled.
+There should be a little indicator in the status panel where other icons are located such as battery charge status, cellular signal level, current time and some notifications.

-If it isn’t shown we need to look at the settings.
+If it isn’t shown, we need to look at the settings.

 If we do all correctly the connected one will be shown as connected and marked.
 If we still have connection problems the reason might be in pure Wi-Fi signal or particular network troubles.

-In the future the device will remember this network and if we return to this place the connection will be restored without our action until we use “forget” option.
+In the future, the device will remember this network and if we return to this place the connection will be restored without our action until we use “forget” option.

 - Check on our phone or tablet that the Wi-Fi mode is on.
 The settings are available via pressing “Settings” icon on one of the main screens and going to “Wi-Fi” section.
-The section shows connected network name or disconnected status.
+The section shows the connected network name or disconnected status.

 This way may be used to turn it off at any time to save battery power.